Reverse-proxy

 Configure service <name> to use the backend <name>

-Set SSL certeficate <name> for service <name>
+Set SSL certificate <name> for service <name>

 Rules